jonathanking/sidechainnet/README.md

 ## Installation
 To run this code, it's recommended to first perform a developmental install of the package with pip in your current environment with `pip install -e .`.
 This will install the `sidechainnet` package in your environment.

-## Downloading Data
-For each existing ProteinNet dataset, a corresponding SidechainNet dataset can be accessed via `sidechainnet.load` (as of 10/20/20 only CASP 12 is available, though the remaining datasets will be added in the coming days).

-There are separate datasets for each available CASP competition (CASP 7-12) as well as each "thinning" of the data as described by ProteinNet (`30, 50, 70, 90, 95, 100%`).
-A thinning represents the same dataset but has been clustered and downsampled to reduce its size.
-Thinnings marked as `100` contain the complete dataset.

 ## Usage Examples

 ### Loading SidechainNet as a Python dictionary